Porto - Things to Do in Porto in November

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

 The real trick to Porto's November weather?
 Merino wool everything.
-Locals swear by it—handles humidity without the stink, and dries overnight on hotel radiators.
+Locals swear by it, handles humidity without the stink, and dries overnight on hotel radiators.
 Winter hours trip up tourists.
 Most attractions close at 6 PM now, not 7 or 8.
 Hit the cathedral in morning light.
 Reserve restaurants for 8:30 PM.
 Portuguese families eat late, so you'll catch better service before the dinner rush.
 Palácio da Bolsa offers free entry Sunday mornings when cruise passengers aren't jamming the tours.

 Avoid These Mistakes